 Without staff to develop, build, and implement the digital technology to realize an enterprise transformation roadmap such as cloud migration, rationalization, and consolidation needs that meet customer expectations, CIOs must balance supporting growth with less resources than they had previously.
 And even with those job cuts, they must reduce cost-to-serve — a dual CIO mandate of growing while improving efficiency.
 How can CIOs accomplish both in tandem?

 This is where AI search — especially cloud search — comes in.

 Through intelligent self-service, you can implement a fundamental change that reduces the cost-to-serve on your web properties (think customer community, self-help portal, and so many other places) and shrink the demand on your call center.

 AI-powered recommendations that understand not only what a customer wants but will want next can serve up long-tail content that they may not have thought of.
 This works similarly for employees, enabling business-critical knowledge management directly in their flow-of-work.
 Headless UI frameworks enable your organization to connect into your existing systems rather than having to throw the baby out with the bathwater.

 You put relevant information in users’ hands, whether customers or employees — supporting reduced staff with on-tap knowledge, and serving customers with far less effort than before.

 And when it comes to growth imperatives, this is especially important for the nearly 40% of customers who say they will not do business with a company that fails to offer a personalized experience — which there’s no easy way to do without machine aid in the digital age.

 When customers arrive on your digital presence, there’s an expectation that you know who they are.
-No one understands this better than Salesforce, which taps the power of Coveo’s Relevance Cloud™ to propel the most relevant content to the top of their search result pages.
+No one understands this better than Salesforce, which taps the power of Coveo’s Platform™ to propel the most relevant content to the top of their search result pages.